webstream-io/josh/README.md

 * `ruby_rack` - implements `Rack` interface which serves pretty much all Ruby frameworks (including Ruby on Rails).

-Support for more interfaces is planned.
+Support for more interfaces & languages is planned.

 ### Supported platforms